Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Learning paradigms

 \subsubsection{Example of transfer learning}

-Consider a classification task of identifying cats from dogs as the target task, with limited training data.
-And a source task, say of identifying the breeds of dogs having a larger dataset than the target task.
-Since the conventional supervised machine learning models are data-hungry, it won't be easy to accomplish the target task with less data, assuming that the source task with larger data than the target performs sufficiently well.
-In this scenario, knowledge transfer from the source to target, if performed effectively, may enhance the performance of the target task.
-A common approach to knowledge transfer is using the model as well as the parameters of the source to extract features of the target data and appending a classifier, which will learn to classify the images of dogs and cats.
+With limited training data, consider two target tasks, first classifying cats from dogs in the natural image domain and second identifying breeds of dogs using sketch images, as shown in Fig.~\ref{fig:TL}.
+In addition, a source task identifies dog breeds with a larger dataset than the target task using natural images.
+Since conventional supervised machine learning models are data-hungry, it is difficult to accomplish the target tasks with less data, assuming that the source task with more data than the target performs sufficiently well.
+In this scenario, knowledge transfer from the source to the target, if performed effectively, may enhance the performance of the target task.
+In the given example in Fig.~\ref{fig:TL}, two types of transfer are shown: inductive transfer where the domain is the same but the output labels are different ($\mathcal{Y}_s \neq \mathcal{Y}_t$) \ie the source task involves classifying breeds of dogs while the target task involves classifying cats versus dogs.
+And the second is a transductive transfer, where the domains are different \ie natural images and sketch images, but the labels are the same ($\mathcal{Y}_s = \mathcal{Y}_t$) \ie both involve classifying breeds of dogs.